Mortal Kombat (1992 video game): Characters

-Mortal Kombat includes 7 playable characters, each with their own unique Fatality and all of whom would eventually become trademark characters and appear in several sequels.
+Mortal Kombat includes seven playable characters, each with their own unique Fatality and all of whom would eventually become trademark characters and appear in several sequels.
 The game was developed with digitized sprites based on real actors.

+Ho-Sung Pak plays Liu Kang, a former member of the secret White Lotus Society who enters the tournament representing the Shaolin temples.
+He is tasked by Raiden to win the tournament and save Earthrealm.
+Originally envisioned as a monk, Pak refused to shave his head for the role, leading Kang's final design to more closely resemble actor Bruce Lee.

+Elizabeth Malecki plays the Special Forces agent Sonya Blade, who enters in pursuit of the dangerous Black Dragon organization.
+Her team is captured and held hostage by Shang Tsung, forcing Sonya to participate in the tournament.
+Sonya was inspired by actress Cynthia Rothrock.

+Richard Divizio portrays Kano, a savage criminal and mercenary.
+Kano is a member of the Black Dragon, a powerful organized crime syndicate.
+He is described as a Caucasian man orphaned as a child in Japan, and his vicious nature led him to be raised in the Japanese underworld.
+In later games his origin was retconned, establishing him as having an Australian background.
+Kano cares little for the tournament and seeks to steal Shang Tsung's treasures.
+He is also a cyborg, having one of his eyes and part of his face replaced with cybernetic implants which can emit a powerful laser beam.

-Ho-Sung Pak plays Liu Kang, a former member of the White Lotus society who enters the tournament representing the Shaolin temples.
-Elizabeth Malecki plays the Special Forces agent, Sonya Blade, who enters in pursuit of a dangerous criminal from the Black Dragon organization, Kano, played by Richard Divizio.
-Carlos Pesina plays Raiden (spelled "Rayden" in the MS-DOS and console ports), a thunder god who competes in the tournament as a mortal, while Daniel Pesina, Carlos' brother, plays the Hollywood movie star Johnny Cage and the undead spectre Scorpion, a ninja who was murdered prior to the events of the tournament and brought back to life to avenge his own death.
-The yellow color of Scorpion's outfit was changed to blue to create his rival and murderer Sub-Zero, a member of the Lin Kuei clan of assassins who has the power to generate ice.
+Carlos Pesina plays Raiden (spelled "Rayden" in the MS-DOS and console ports), a thunder god and guardian of Earthrealm who competes in the tournament as a mortal, and seeks to guide Liu Kang and the other Earthrealmers to victory.

+Daniel Pesina, Carlos' brother, plays the Hollywood movie star Johnny Cage.
+Cage's acting career has faltered and he seeks victory in the tournament as a way of reigniting his fame.
+He is loosely based on Jean-Claude Van Damme, particularly his performance in the film Bloodsport.

+Daniel Pesina also portrays the undead revenant Scorpion, a ninja who was murdered in cold blood by Sub-Zero some time prior to the events of the game and brought back to life to avenge his own death.
+Scorpion possesses fire-based abilities.

+The yellow color of Scorpion's outfit was changed to blue to create his rival and murderer Sub-Zero, a ruthless assassin and member of the Lin Kuei, a mysterious clan of "Chinese ninjas."
+Armed with ice-generating powers, Sub-Zero has entered the tournament specifically to assassinate Shang Tsung, having been offered an enormous bounty to do so.
 Mortal Kombat would become famous for such palette swaps that would continue to be used in later games as the technique to create new characters.